-The Guardians has adopted a Board Charter (which includes a Board Code of Conduct), and its Human Resources Policy includes an Employee Code of Conduct.
-The Codes of Conduct set out the Guardians expectations for appropriate ethical and professional behaviour by Board members and staff.
-Copies are published on the Fund's website at: https://www.nzsuperfund.co.nz/publications/policies.
-The Guardians' policy framework also nttps://www.nzsuperrund.co.nz/publications/policies.
-The Guardians' policy framework also includes policies on Procurement and Outsourcing, and Travel & Sensitive Expenditure.
+The Board of the Guardians has adopted a Board Charter (which includes a Board Code of Conduct), and the Guardians' Human Resources Policy includes an Employee Code of Conduct.
+The Codes of Conduct set out the Guardians' expectations for appropriate ethical and professional behaviour by Board members and staff on various matters including conflicts of interest, political participation, gifts and hospitality, and confidential information.
+The Guardians' policy framework also includes policies on Procurement and Outsourcing, Communications and Travel & Sensitive Expenditure.